 34. Staff involved in selection decisions must comply with the conflict of interest policy.

 35. If staff suspect there has been or will be a breach of the conflict of interest policy during the admission process, they must immediately notify the relevant dean/head of school or director.
-If the dean/head of school or director is unavailable, or are themselves suspected, the staff member must notify the relevant college pro vice-chancellor or the
+If the dean/head of school or director is unavailable, or are themselves suspected, the staff member must notify the relevant college deputy vice-chancellor or the Deputy Vice-Chancellor (Education).

 36. Selection tasks assess an applicant’s capacity to succeed in the program.

 37. The purpose of a selection task and its use as part of the program selection process must be documented in the program selection methodology.